What I Know Now: James Huang, President of Sperry Commercial Global Affiliates

 A: My parents always gave me a passion to learn.
 To this day I love to learn new things and get more experiences.
 Life is about learning and growing, both internally and externally, and how it applies to the world around you.

-Q: What have you learned that you would want to pass on to an aspiring advisor who is new to the industry?
+Q: What have you learned that you would want to pass on to an aspiring broker who is new to the industry?

 A: What I would like to pass on to the new agents in this industry is that you must be honest with yourself to succeed.
 Write a plan and follow it with a mentor.
 Don’t make excuses but make corrections to your plan to succeed.
 The path to success it’s not always what you think.